 Christmas is one of my most favorite times of year, and in 1992, it came and went.
 It was our first Christmas as a married couple, and we made an attempt to make it special although the elephant in the room was the tremendous amount of loss we had both just experienced barely 2-3 weeks earlier.

-Joshua’s original due date came and while it was just another reminder of our loss, we got through it too.
+It didn’t end there because New Years was around the corner.
+Joshua’s original due date was mid-January and it came along as just another reminder of our loss.
+Through God’s grace, we got through it too.

 I recall the kindness (and well-meaning) of my friends and family that wanted to dismantle the nursery for us and pack it up.
 Nope.
 Didn’t let them.
 It was my job and I wanted to do it.
 I needed to touch his things and put them away.
 I needed to do it when I was ready.